Course navigation

 Install the Chrome extension

-Search for “Claude” in the Chrome Web Store, or click the button in the mockup below.
+Search for “Claude” in the Chrome Web Store, or use the listing below.
 You need version 1.0.36 or higher.
 After installing, confirm it is enabled in chrome://extensions.

 chromewebstore.google.com/detail/claude/fcoeoabgfenejglbffodgkkbkcdhcgfn